reframejs/reframe/contributing.md

   - You work closely with [brillout](https://github.com/brillout).
   - You are a senior developer.
     It doesn't matter whether you have experience with JavaScript or not.
-    But it is crucial that you are well-versed in software engineering and/or computer science.
+    But it is crucial that you are well-versed in Software Engineering and/or Computer Science.

 <br/>

 #### Contents

- - [Maintainer](#maintainer) - Why you may consider to become a Reframe maintainer.
+ - [Maintainer](#maintainer) - Why you may consider becoming a maintainer.
  - [Contribute](#contribute) - How to contribute.

 <br/>